Amjad-Toama/Advanced-Programming-in-Java/Four in a Row/README.md

-Certainly!
-Here's a GitHub description for your Four in a Row game project built using JavaFX:

----

 # JavaFX Four in a Row Game

 ⛓️ **Classic Connect Four game implemented in JavaFX for a fun and strategic gaming experience.**